-All on-domain Red Hat Enterprise Linux (RHEL) systems are running OpenJDK Java as the system default, however we have OracleJDK also available, this document aims to show users how to change their java version to meet their use-case.
+All on-domain Red Hat Enterprise Linux (RHEL) systems are running OpenJDK Java as the system default.
+However, OracleJDK is also available.
+This article demonstrates how users can change their Java version to meet their use case.

-Currently the Linux Lab image contains 6 versions of Java:
+Currently, the Linux Lab image contains 8 versions of Java:

 Changing Java versions with Scripts